|

 least, if your desire to follow Christ is not just another way to feel good

-about yourself, and if you sincerely struggle to carry your cross rather
+about yourself, and if you sincerely desire to carry your cross rather

-than wear it around your neck as a pretty piece of jewelry.
+than merely wear it around your neck as a pretty piece of jewelry.

 |